-In addition to his administrative responsibilities, Peter T. Scardino, Chair of the Department of Surgery, specializes in the surgical treatment of prostate cancer.
-In 1998, he was recruited by Memorial Sloan-Kettering to head the program in urology and further develop the prostate cancer program.
-In 2006, Dr. Scardino was appointed to his present position.
+Peter T. Scardino specializes in the surgical treatment of prostate cancer.
+In 1998, he was recruited by Memorial Sloan Kettering to head the program in urology and further develop the prostate cancer program.
+From 2006 to 2017, Dr. Scardino served as Chair of the Department of Surgery.
 Here, he discusses the vital role surgery plays in current cancer treatment.

 Can you talk in broad terms about the role of surgery in the treatment of cancer today?